When someone asks how to make bsonsai, I take a deep breath. There are many answers to this question!

 There is also a huge amount of bonsai information online.
 (Some legitimate, some not.)

-If you want to learn traditional bonsai, be wary of online new, easy and unique ways of how to make bonsai.
+If you want to learn traditional bonsai, be wary of online new, easy and unique ways.

 Many are nothing more than rooted cuttings or young seedlings.
 Kits of this type are a very slow way to begin.